$K$-theoretic DT/PT correspondence for toric Calabi-Yau 4-folds: Introduction

 One may wonder whether there are other $K$-theoretic insertions for which a DT/PT correspondence similar to Conjecture \ref{K-conj intro} holds.
 The most natural candidates are virtual holomorphic Euler characteristics $\chi(I, \widehat{\O}^{\vir}_I)$, $\chi(P, \widehat{\O}^{\vir}_P)$, or replacing $L$ in Definition \ref{Nekgen} by a higher rank vector bundle (or even $K$-theory classes of negative rank).
 However, we have \emph{not} found any other $K$-theoretic insertions that work and we believe that the insertion of Definition \ref{Nekgen} is special (see Remark \ref{rmk on other insertions} for the precise statement).

-In Remark \ref{sign expec}, we present expected closed formulae for the unique signs (up to overall sign) of Conjecture \ref{K-conj intro}, which works for all the verifications done in this paper.
-This generalizes the sign formula obtained by Nekrasov-Piazzalunga, from matrix quantum mechanics, for Hilbert schemes of points on $\C^4$ \cite[(2.60)]{NP}.
+In Remark \ref{sign expec}, we present expected closed formulae for the unique signs (up to overall sign) of Conjecture \ref{K-conj intro}, which work for all the verifications done in this paper.
+This generalizes the sign formula obtained by Nekrasov-Piazzalunga, from physics methods, for Hilbert schemes of points on $\C^4$ \cite[(2.60)]{NP}.

 We now discuss three limits, which were treated in the case of $I_n(\C^4,0)$ in \cite[Sect.~5.1--5.2]{Nek} (though we do not need the ``perturbative term'' of loc.~cit.).